mathieuravaux/kixi.stats/README.md

 ;;=> {true 296, false 704}
 ```

-This is equivalent to `(frequencies (sample 1000 (bernoulli 0.3)))`, but `sample-summary` uses optimisations to avoid reifying and aggregating a large intermediate sample, and should be preferred. `sample-summary` returns a value for all available classes, even where that value is zero.
+This is equivalent to `(frequencies (sample 1000 (bernoulli 0.3)))`, but where possible `sample-summary` uses optimisations to avoid reifying and aggregating a large intermediate sample, and should be preferred.
+When `sample-summary` doesn't return a value for a particular variate, that value should be assumed zero.

 **Deterministic sampling**